andrasq/node-qcluster/Readme.md

 ## Signal Handling

 The `options.signalsToRelay` signals are caught by the qcluster master and re-sent to the worker processes.
 Other signals are not treated as special.
+The re-sent signals are ignored; other signals may kill the master.
+'SIGSTOP' and 'SIGKILL' cannot be caught, and it is a nodejs error to try.

-Signals that arrive while a worker is initializing are queued and re-sent once the worker is 'ready'.
+Signals that arrive while a worker is initializing are queued and re-sent after the worker is 'ready' to let the app handle it and not kill the half-initialized process.
+This includes 'SIGTSTP', ie an initializing worker will not be suspended at the same time as the other workers.

 ## API